-Other moral issues that we are still facing today are not exactly circumstances that only contemporary societies are facing.
-Murder and sexual violence have been with us since the dawn of civilization.
-It is impossible to reduce all of these issues and questions to that of a mere paragraph alone, however, ethicists have postulated several categories within which they put moral issues that applied ethics attempts to address (4).
+Other moral issues we still face today are not those strictly limited to contemporary societies.
+Murder and sexual violence have plagued humanity since the dawn of civilization.
+It is impossible to reduce all of these issues and questions to a single paragraph, but ethicists have postulated several categories populated with moral issues applied ethics attempts to address (4).

 1. Fieser, James. n.d.
 Ethics.
 Available.

 2. Fieser, James. n.d.
 Ibid.

-3. Dittmer, J. Applied Ethics.
+3. Dittmer, Joel. n.d.
+Applied Ethics.
 Available.

-4. Dittmer, J. Ibid.
+4. Dittmer, Joel. n.d.
+Ibid.